 On being taken to a new window, check ‘Enabled’.
 Then, show list of disallowed Control Panel items > Add > Folder Options > OK > Apply > OK.

-If your edition of Windows does not include the Group Policy Editor, you may to see this post on how to hide Control Panel Applets using Windows Registry.
+If your edition of Windows does not include the Group Policy Editor, you may see this post on how to hide Control Panel Applets using Windows Registry.
 Go here if your Control Panel or System Restore window is blank.